 The Consumer Council has a responsibility to represent energy consumers in Northern Ireland.

-There are many challenges facing the energy industry including: tackling fuel poverty; delivering competition; developing renewable energy and energy efficiency measures; and deciding on Northern Ireland's energy future.
+There are many challenges facing the energy industry including: tackling fuel poverty; delivering effective competition; developing renewable energy and energy efficiency measures; and deciding on Northern Ireland's energy future.
 We will continue to listen to consumers and represent their interests during all of these debates.
-We also handle complaints about electricity, natural gas and coal.
-Click on the icons on the left to find out more information.

 Customer Care Registers

-If you are a customer with a disability or have individual needs, electricity, gas and water companies can provide additional assistance to customers who register their details with them.
+All electricity and gas suppliers in Northern Ireland must keep a Customer Care Register with the details and special needs of customers who are of pensionable age, disabled (by virtue of being blind, partially sighted, deaf or hearing impaired) or chronically sick.
+Supplies can provide free assistance and services to customers who register their details with them.
 These services include bills in different formats such as large print or Braille and password schemes to help identify representatives from a service provider.
 We have compiled a list of the services offered by the different companies below and a link with the contact details for all utility companies.

 Critical Care Registers

-Adding your details to this register will allow NI Water and NIE to prioritise your contact details.
+Adding your details to this register will allow NI Water and NIE to prioritise your contact details if your supply goes off.

 In the event of an interruption that is scheduled by NIE, they will contact you at least three days beforehand and inform you of the expected duration of the interruption and in the event of a power cut or loss of supply you kept updated.
 In the event of an un-planned power cut your call will be given priority.
 NIE will then contact you regularly during the power cut with up-to-date information.